mondradiko/mondradiko/codegen/README.md

 that links WebAssembly functions to the engine core's component methods.
 `as_binding.py` creates a `.d.ts` file to provide the engine's runtime API to AssemblyScript scripts.

+## Classdef Metadata

+### Name

+The outwards-facing name of this classdef.

+### Storage Type

+Either:

+- `dynamic_object`: IDs are keys into the script registry
+- `component`: IDs are entity IDs, and this classdef is a component

+### Internal Name

+The name of the internal class that this classdef is describing.

+### Internal Header

+The path to the header defining the class that this classdef links to.

 ## Notable Files